nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ### Prepare to Be Lucky: The Acquisition of Creative Energy

+Csziksenmihalyi outlines four approaches to aid us in the acquisition of creative energy:

 * Overcoming limits

-* Curiosity and interest
+* TODO curiosity and interest

 * Cultivating Flow in Everyday Life

 * Habits of Strength

-#### Overcoming Limts
+#### Overcoming Limts of Creative Energy

+In [The Owner's Manual for the Brain](TODO), Pierce J. Howard stresses the necessity of the three elements of creativity:

+* Novelty

+* Relevance

+* Spontaneity

+There are two limits that prevent us from TODO:

+* external

+* internal

+##### External Limitations to Being Creative

+TODO
+There aren't enough hours in the day!

+Csziksenmihalyi

 “...the most fundamental difference between people consists in how much uncommitted attention they have left over to deal with novelty.

 “...the fact is that there are real limits to how many things a person can attend to at the same time, and when survival needs require all of one's attention, none is left over for being creative.”

-Internal limitation
+##### Internal Limitations to Being Creative

+Csziksenmihalyi identifies two primary pitfalls that prevent us from TODO our potential:

+* paranoia

+* selfishness

-paranoia
+TODO paranoia

-The person who suffers from it usually cannot afford to become interested in the world from an objective, impartial viewpoint, and therefore is unable to learn much that is new.
+> The person who suffers from it usually cannot afford to become interested in the world from an objective, impartial viewpoint, and therefore is unable to learn much that is new.

-selfishness
+TODO selfishness

 ...for some people the concept of “need” is inflated to the point that it becomes an obsession that devours every waking moment.
 When everything a person sees, thinks, or dresses must serve self-interest, there is not attention left over to learn about anything else.

 “...a great deal of our limited supply of attention is committed to the tasks of surviving from one day to the next.”

 “To achieve creativity in an existing domain, there must be surplus attention available.”

 “...it is practically impossible to learn a domain deeploy enough to make a change in it without dedicating all of one’s attention to it and thereby appearing to be arrogant, selfish, and ruthless to those who believe they have a right to the creative person’s attention.”

 “In fact, creative people are neither single-minded, specialized, nor selfish.
 Indeed, they seem to be the opposite: They love to make connections with adjacent areas of knowledge.
 They tend to be -- in principle--caring and sensitive.
 Yet the demands of their role inevitably push them toward specialization and selfishness.
 Of the many paradoxes of creativity, this is perhaps the most difficult to avoid.”

+##### Internal Traits

+* Develop what you lack

+* Shift often from openness to closure

+* Aim for complexity

+TODO

-#### Curiosity and Interest
+#### TODO Curiosity and Interest

-the allocation if attention to things for their own sake
+Once we are able to TODO, we can focus on "the allocation of attention to things for their own sake," or, in other words, curiosity and interest.

 How can interest and curiosity be cultivated?

+Csziksenmihalyi TODO

-/try to be surprised by something every day
+* try to be surprised by something every day

-Try to surprise at least one person every day
+* try to surprise at least one person every day

-/write down each day what surprised you and how you surprised others
+* write down each day what surprised you and how you surprised others

-When somethihng strikes a spark of interest, follow it.
+* when somethihng strikes a spark of interest, follow it.

-Cleese
-Keeping going
-* nurture and trust your unconscious
+In [Creativity](TODO), John Cleese counsels us on "keeping going".
+To do so we need to nurture and trust our unconscious.

+How do we do that?

+Play.

-* Playing… keeps you “fresh”.
+According to Cleese, "Playing… keeps you 'fresh'."

 #### Cultivating Flow in Everyday Life

 How can we relearn to enjoy curiosity so tha the pursuit of new experiences and new knowledge becomes self-sustaining?

-Wake up in the morning with a specifi c goal to look forward to
+Wake up in the morning with a specific goal to look forward to

-If yuou do anything well, it becomes enjoyable.
+If you do anything well, it becomes enjoyable.

 To keep enjoying something, you need to increase its complexity.

 Flow (Chapter 5)

 What drives creative people?

-The opportunity to do the work that they enjoy doing. and “...designing or discovering something new.”
+The opportunity to do the work that they enjoy doing.

+and “...designing or discovering something new.”

 Creativity vs. entropy

 “We are generally torn between two opposite sets of instructions programmed into the brain: the least-effort imperative on one side, and the claims of creativity on the other.”

 “In most individuals entropy seems to be stronger, and they enjoy comfort more than the challenge of discovery.

 A few… are more responsive to the rewards of discovery.
 But we all respond to both of these rewards; the tendencies toward conserving energy as well as using it constructively are simultaneously part of our inheritance.”

 What is enjoyment?

 Nine elements
 …
 The Conditions for Flow